Raising My Son into a Kind, Strong Man

 Cut to today.
 I have a 13-year-old middle son, who is flanked by his assertive and intelligent sister on one side and a set of active, vocal, and assertive twin sisters on the other.
 I’ve taken great care to teach my girls that the world is their oyster, but what about my son?

-There’s a new double standard that parents must navigate in raising teenage boys.
+There’s a new double standard that parents must navigate in raising teenage sons.
 I want my son to make thoughtful and kind decisions; I don’t want him to be chauvinistic, but there might be vestiges of chivalry that he must learn.
 In short, I’m trying to raise a non-chauvinist male without emasculating him in the process.

 My good-looking son runs the risk of becoming a tool, a player or a meat head, and it is my job to make him understand that hard work and integrity are more important than good looks.
 My husband helps as much as he hinders, here.
 Yes, he wants to instill integrity in our son, but there is that other part that makes him want to throw up a fist-pump when our son tells us a girl likes him.